dfrappart/dfrappart.github.io/_posts/2026-09-10-Keep_control_of_k8s_namespaces_from_the_Azure_plane.markdown

 Hello!

-Summer being almost done, it's time fto go back to tech stuff.
+Summer being almost done, it's time to go back to tech stuff.
 In this article, we'll have a look at a not so new feature of AKS called the managed namespace.
 The fact that it's been around for some time does not diminish its value, so we'll take some time on the topic ^^.